Gabriel-H189/SeagullScaringV2/README.md

 ![Static Badge](https://img.shields.io/badge/linter-pylint-linter)
 ![Static Badge](https://img.shields.io/badge/type_checker-mypy-blue)

+> [!WARNING]
+> Seagull Scaring V2 will reach end of support in July 2026.
+There will be no further updates to the program after this date.

 The days of having me run around scaring seagulls manually are over!
 With Seagull Scaring, you can just start the program, choose a time to scare seagulls for, and relax as the seagulls fly away when you want.

 **Before you proceed, sound effects are not included!**